robindotis/contented/pages/docs.md

 /
 ```

-TO DO: explain slug "permalink": "/{{ page.fileSlug }}/" as in pages.json.
+TO DO: explain slug "permalink": "/{{ filename }}/" as in pages.json.

 ### File structure
 All Markdown files, whether posts or pages have two main parts.